StevenSavold/6502emu/README.md

 - [ ] 6502 assembler
 - [ ] and more...

+## How to build
+Our code uses [Premake](https://github.com/premake/premake-core) as our build system.
+Premake is a lua based build script generator.
+Our perticular script is set up to generate Visual Studio 2017 project files, XCode project files, and a Makefile.
+To generate any of these files simply run the batch/shell script for the corresponding files you wish to generate.
+For example, to generate Visual Studio 2017 project files, run the 'CreateBuild-vs2017.bat' file.

+To learn more about Premake and how to use it, please visit the [Premake wiki page](https://github.com/premake/premake-core/wiki).

 ## Useful Links and References
 - [Online 6502 Emulator](http://visual6502.org/JSSim/expert.html)
 - [MiniAT Home Page](http://miniat.org/)